ReconVillage/2017.reconvillage.org/docs/_posts/2017-06-06-selected-talks.md

 {% include toc title="List of Talks" icon="file-text" %}

-We are pleased to announce the *First Round* of selected talks for Recon Village.
+We are pleased to announce the list of selected talks for Recon Village.

-Final round of talks will be announced by 10th of July.
-Stay tuned...

 ### An Introduction to Graph Theory for OSINT